Once in a Lifetime

 - Jon Muir struggled with water, will being a two-person team be a problem.

 And so on, and so on.
 For me visualisation is key.

 Having the appropriate equipment

-Not having the right equipment is seldom a reason not to do a trip as it can generally always be bought cheaply or borrowed or things can be made to do.
-Ebay is awash with kit and you could kit yourself out in stuff that could work in charity shops or Walmart.
-Try not to get too snobby about kit and imagine a Patagonia or Arctyerx pack or jacket would be better than what you could make yourself on a sewing machine.
-In fact apart from boots you can buy most materials you would need dirt cheap on Ebay (Gore, Fleece, Cordura) and make your own clothes, sleeping bag (make a simple quilt Ray Jardine style), pack etc. Yes a Jetboil or MSR stove is nice, but a $10 gas stove will work and there’s always cooking on a small fire.
+Not having the right equipment is seldom a reason not to do a trip as it can generally always be bought cheaply or borrowed or things can be made to do. eBay is awash with the kit and you could kit yourself out in stuff that could work in charity shops or Walmart.
+Try not to get too snobby about the kit and imagine a Patagonia or Arctyerx pack or jacket would be better than what you could make yourself on a sewing machine.
+In fact apart from boots you can buy most materials you would need dirt cheap on eBay (Gore, Fleece, Cordura) and make your own clothes, sleeping bag (make a simple quilt Ray Jardine style), pack etc. Yes a Jetboil or MSR stove is nice, but a $10 gas stove will work and there’s always cooking on a small fire.
 Instead of making a lack of gear a reason not to do something how about making it part of the fun?

 Knowing how to use it

 Again this comes down to skills, but also this is part of the very reason we do such trips and adventures, why we choose to push beyond our safe boundaries.
 If you stay in your ‘safe space’ where you know everything you never learn anything but once you go beyond it you are forced to learn to skills.
-One of the best trips I ever had was a kayaking expedition to Patagonia were I was really out of my comfort zone was my skills were surely tested, forcing me to learn new skills quickly and often improvise on the fly (like tying down the roof of a bivy hut with throw lines to stop it blowing off in a storm).
+One of the best trips I ever had was a kayaking expedition to Patagonia where I was really out of my comfort zone was my skills were sorely tested, forcing me to learn new skills quickly and often improvise on the fly (like tying down the roof of a bivy hut with throw lines to stop it blowing off in a storm).
 For me learning new skills when under pressure is what I love the most about adventures.

 Knowing what to do if/when said equipment fails